platformsh-templates/nextjs-drupal/README_updated.md

 1. Drupal is installed using the standard profile and an intial admin password pulled from the environment.
 1. Modules relevant to Next.js-Drupal are enabled.
 1. A role and user are created.
 1. Content is configured.
 This step is will likely not be neeed in your migration.
 Because of this, the script `04-configure-content` checks for two environment variables (`CREATE_DEMO_NODES` and `CREATE_PATHAUTO_ALIASES`) that are set in `api/.platform.app.yaml`.
 If you do not need to 1) configure pathauto aliases, or 2) generate dummy articles, you can set both of those values to `false`.
+Once you have dont that, it should be possible to copy the `platformsh-scripts` directory completely and run it for your own migration.

 #### Environment-level: Reconfiguring every new environment

 At this point in the [Next.js-Drupal documentation](https://next-drupal.org/) you would configure a consumer associated with a specific Next.js frontend url location.
 On Platform.sh, this location will entirely depend on which development environment we're on, so this configuration has to be done on every new environment, instead of just once at the project-level.

-1.
+1. In the first step, its determined whether or not we're running on a newly created environment.
+Every development environment on Platform.sh inherits data from its parent, so this first step resets all of the configuration described in the next steps if it is indeed a new environment.
+1. A new consumer is created for the environment, and OAuth is configured for it.
+1. A Next.js site entity is created, and previews are configured.
+1. In the last step executed in `04-track-environment.sh`, it may seem like a lot of things are going on.
+The summary is as follows:

+   a.
+Our tracking settings file is updated to reflect the changes for the current environment.
+   b.
+A `platformsh.environment` file is generated.
+You will recognize this file as containing all of the required environment variables for the Next.js side.
+In this step, the file is created, and then saved into a network storage mount.
+Network storage is a helpful service, because once moved there the frontend Next.js container will have access to it.
+   c.
+Almost identically to the above, a `platformsh.env` file is generated.
+While the above is meant to be used within a Platform.sh environment, this file is meant to be used for local development.
+You can see the [#local-development](Local Development) section for details, but the important point is that the script `/client/get_local_config.sh` can be run to retrieve this file for the current environment while you are working.

 ### Configuring Next.js + Drupal across environments